leanprover-community/lean4game/doc/create_game.md

 1. Use the template above and make sure you import all levels of this world.
 1. In `Game.lean` import the world with `import Game.Levels.MyWorld`

 Now you created a world with one level and added it🎉 The command `MakeGame` in `Game.lean` shows you any problems you might need to fix.
-Currently it shows
+Currently, it shows

 ```text
 No world introducing sorry, but required by MyWorld